eclipse-che4z/che-che4z/README.md

 2. In **Workspaces**, click **Add Workspace**.

-3. Select the **Import Devfile** tab.

-4. Next to **Source**, select **URL**.

-5. In the **URL** field, paste the Eclipse Che4z premium stack URL, which is specified in the CA Brightside PDF installation guide available from [Broadcom Support](https://casupport.broadcom.com/download-center/download-center.html).
+3. Under **Devfile**, in the **URL of devfile** field, paste the Eclipse Che4z premium stack URL, which is specified in the CA Brightside PDF installation guide available from [Broadcom Support](https://casupport.broadcom.com/download-center/download-center.html).
 For more information, see the **Getting Started** section in the [CA Brightside documentation](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-mainframe-software/devops/ca-brightside/3-0/getting-started.html).

-6. Click **Create & Open** and wait for the workspace to initialize.
+4. Click **Create & Open** and wait for the workspace to initialize.
 A workspace is created with Eclipse Che4z extensions available.

 ### Check Extension Requirements